01 of 03

 Beginning quilters should learn how to cut long strips of fabric before you begin.

-- To strip piece the frame bars with brown ends, cut (2) 2-1/2" x selvage width brown strips and (1) 8-1/2" x selvage width light strip.
+- To strip piece the frame bars with brown ends, cut two 2 1/2" x selvage width brown strips and one 8 1/2" x selvage width light strip.
 Construct strip set as instructed previously, with brown strips sewn lengthwise to each side of the light strip.
-Press, square up and cut as many 2-1/2" segments as possible (likely 16).
-Construct strip set for remaining two segments as directed on page 2.
+Press, square up and cut as many 2 1/2" segments as possible (likely 16).
+Construct the strip set for remaining two segments as directed on step two.

-- To strip piece the block centers, cut (2) 4-1/2" x dark teal strips from selvage to selvage; cut (2) strips of dark teal the same size.
+- To strip piece the block centers, cut two 4 1/2" x dark teal strips from selvage to selvage; cut two strips of dark teal the same size.
 Sew a dark teal lengthwise to a light teal and press seam allowance towards the dark strip.
-Square up the strip set and cut as many 4-1/2" segments from it as possible (likely 9).
-Repeat with the remaining strips to make (9) more segments.
-Assemble (9) block centers as directed on page 2.
+Square up the strip set and cut as many 4 1/2" segments from it as possible (likely 9).
+Repeat with the remaining strips to make nine more segments.
+Assemble nine block centers as directed on step two.

-Note: depending on your available yardage, you might need to construct strip sets from shorter strips.
-Simply make additional, shorter strip sets to yield the same number of segments; each cut will be 4-1/2".
-A
+Note: Depending on your available yardage, you might need to construct strip sets from shorter strips.
+Simply make additional, shorter strip sets to yield the same number of segments; each cut will be 4 1/2".

 Add an inch or so extra to the total for squaring up.

-- Assemble each block as directed on page 2.
-Make (9) blocks.
+- Assemble each block as directed on step two.
+Make nine blocks.

-- Use 3-1/2" wide strips of fabric to create the borders.
-(Quilt Border Instruction.
+- Use 3 1/2" wide strips of fabric to create the borders.